parksconservancy/priority-projects-suitability/README.md

 2. Clip all data both vector and raster to the three county area that includes GGNRA lands
 3. Verify the coordinate reference system (crs) is common to all datasets - in this case we use NAD 1983 UTM Zone 10N, epsg: 26910
 4. For existing rasters resample all of them to 10-m nearest neighbor algorithm
-5. In order for vector datasets to appears as continuous we merge, intersect or union the data with county boundaries and assign a no x value or zero to areas with no data.
-For example,
+5. In order for vector datasets to appear as continuous they are merged, intersected or unioned with the data with county boundaries and assigned a no x value or zero to areas with no data.
+For example, for example fire hazard areas without the class of moderate, high or very high will receive a ‘no hazard class’.
+6. Fire Hazard classes / suitability values are: No Haz =1, Moderate = 3, High= 4, Very High = 5.
+7. CalEnviro Screen pollution data included values in the 60th percentile and above for **"Pollution Burden"** were included in data and get a score of 5 and values below that received a score of 1